Boeeerb/Nunchuck/Raspberry Pi/README.md

 ### Functions

-The functions of piglow are:
+The functions of nunchuk are:

 ```python
 from nunchuck import nunchuck